kasandell/hibachi/README.md

 hibachi = {version = "0.1.0", features = ["candle", "autoregressive"] }# burn flag available as well
 tokio = { version = "1", features = ["full"] }
 ```

+## Early Stage Notice
+This package is still in its early stages.
+Until `1.x` releases, hibachi reserves the right to break interfaces.
+Though we will try our best not to,
+this packaage is in its infancy, and may need to be adjusted as it grows.

 ## Quick Start